RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade-(Save-Injection).md

 1. Get into the Homebrew Launcher using your entrypoint
 2. Launch waithax
 3. Wait
-  + On New 3DS, this will take about 20 minutes
+  + On New 3DS, this will take about 20 minutes (due to a bug, this can take the same time as an Old 3DS for some systems)
   + On Old 3DS, this will take about an hour
 4. Once it's done, press (Start) to exit
 5. Launch 3ds_dsiwarehax_installer